stable-packages/store/README.md

 - your-module-a@2.0
 ```

-As you can guess, in memory there will be two different `cakeSold` and your module stop working correctly.
+As you can guess, in memory there will be two different `cakeSold` and your module stopped working correctly.

 ## How about global namespace